Home > FAQs

 - Through lanes and turn lanes along cross streets at the intersections of Kamehameha Highway and Dillingham Boulevard may be closed during weeknights from 7 pm to 5 am.

-Business and Community Meetings on holidays are subject to change; dates are posted on HART’s calendar.
+Business and Community Meetings on holidays are subject to change; dates are posted on HART’s upcoming events calendar.

 Sign-up for the HART eBlast: